Mathématique: Chapter 57

 ::VIP Suite #4.
 Anytime.
 Door’s open.::

-“Okay,” Young said.
-He motioned Greer and James closer, then pulled out his wallet, and handed Ginn twenty dollars.
+“Okay.”
+Young motioned Greer and James closer, then pulled out his wallet, and handed Ginn twenty dollars.
 “You know what that is?”

 “Tau’ri money,” Ginn replied, turning the bill over in her hands.

 “Here’s what’s gonna happen.
-James and Greer are going to take you up to the Starbucks by the NORAD exit.”
-He looked at them, and they nodded, then he looked back at Ginn.
+James and Greer will take you up to the Starbucks by the NORAD exit.”
+He glanced at them, and they gave him crisp nods.
 “A Starbucks is a place where you can get food and drinks.
-You’re gonna go in there, and you’re gonna sit at one of the tables.
+Go in there and sit at one of the tables.
 You’re gonna watch what people do.
 You can watch as long as you want.
-Then, when you think you’re ready, you’re gonna get up and use the money I just gave you to buy something for yourself, Greer, and James.
+Then, when you think you’re ready, you’re gonna get up and use the money I gave you to buy something for yourself, Greer, and James.
 But these two?”
-Young said, gesturing toward Greer and James.
+Young gestured at the soldiers behind him.
 “They’re not gonna help you.
-Then, the three of you are going to sit there, and you’re going to try to carry on a normal conversation without mentioning anything related to what goes on down here.
+Then, the three of you are going to sit there, and do your best to carry on a normal conversation without mentioning anything related to what goes on down here.
 Talk about weather.
 Talk about books.
 Talk about physics.
 But no ‘Tau’ri.’
 No spaceships.
 No stargates.
 No Lucian Alliance.”

-“So I’m to blend in,” Ginn said quietly.
+“So I’m to blend in,” Ginn said.
 “What happens if I fail?”
 Her face was a mask of concern.

-“Nothing,” Young said.
+“Nothing,” Young replied.
 “But we’ll know how quick a study you are.”

 “Any questions before we start?”
 James asked.